 According to the Illinois School Code (105ILCS 5/10-20.9a), schools cannot promote students to the next grade level based upon age or any other social reasons not related to the academic performance of the students.
-Decisions to promote or retain students in any classes must be based on successful completion of the curriculum.
-Successful completion of the curriculum means the student must receive passing grades in both reading and math.
-Any student who fails reading, has been determined to be more than one year below grade level in reading, or who fails math will be retained.
+The decision to promote or retain a student is made with the consideration of the child's unique educational needs, as well as successful completion of the curriculum, attendance, performance on standardized tests, and other testing.
+General criteria for retention include academic achievement, maturity, previous retentions, and parental support.
+Students in grades 2-6 must receive a passing grade in both reading and math.
+Any student who fails reading or math may be retained.
 Students may fail only one of the other academic core courses (social studies, science, or English).
 Students who fail two of the other academic core courses (social studies, science, or English) will be subject to retention.
+A student who does not meet these criteria must successfully complete a Pawnee district operated summer school program or, if unavailable, an out-of-district program approved by the principal in order to be placed in the next grade.